Binjiang, Hangzhou: Economy

 As of 2020, Binjiang District's gross domestic product (GDP) totals 174.57 billion renminbi (RMB), and posted a growth rate of 7.2%.
 In 2019, Binjiang District's GDP totaled ¥159.22 billion, and grew at a rate of 8.2%.

 In 2020, Binjiang District's primary sector accounted for just 0.03% of its GDP, while its secondary sector accounted for 46.34% of it, and its tertiary sector was responsible for 53.62% of it.

 Binjiang District is a major corporate center within China, and some of the country's largest private enterprises have headquarters or major offices in the district.
 Geely, a major automotive manufacturing company which was the 10th largest private enterprise in China as of 2020, has its headquarters in the district.
 Other large companies headquartered in Binjiang District include video surveillance company Dahua Technology, appliance company Supor, and logistics company BEST.
 Other major firms with a presence in Binjiang District include Alibaba, NetEase, H3C, Hikvision, Uniview, CHINT Group (正泰太阳能), Supcon (浙江中控), and Focused Photonics (聚光科技).

+Culture

+During the Tang dynasty, the ancient town of Xixing (西兴 (Xīxìng)), located within present-day Xixing Subdistrict and then known as Xiling (西陵 (Xīlíng)), was a major center for Tang poetry.
+Xixing was the subject of a poem by Bai Juyi.